 Providing leadership opportunities can reveal true leadership potential

-There are people who may have great leadership potential lying dormant just beneath the surface.
-Not everyone is a “go getters” who put themselves forward to get that leadership position.
+There are people who may have great leadership potential, just beneath the surface.
+Not everyone is a “go getter” who puts themselves forward to get that leadership position.

-Sometimes it is better to provide people with leadership opportunities rather than to wait or expect them to come forward of their own accord.
-This may work for introverted characters who are less likely to put themselves “out there” on display.
+Sometimes it is better to provide people with leadership opportunities, rather than expect them to come forward by themselves.
+This works well for introverts who are less likely to put themselves “out there” on display.

 Providing leadership opportunities can reduce the problems with being the “tall poppy”

-A social phenomenon exists in countries like Australia called the Tall Poppy Syndrome.
-The Tall Poppy Syndrome is a situation where high achievers are criticised to bring them back to the same level as everyone else.
-The origins of this come from the colonial background of such countries where many of their earliest foreign inhabitants were convicts.
+An interesting set of behaviours exist in some countries, called the Tall Poppy Syndrome.
+The Tall Poppy Syndrome is a situation where high achievers are criticised to bring them back down to the same level as everyone else.

-Inviting people to take leadership opportunities can bring different leadership styles
+Inviting people to take leadership opportunities can produce different leadership styles

-Giving people leadership opportunities can allow non-traditional leadership styles to come to the fore.
-Collaborative, facilitative introverted leaders can be extremely effective in some situations where the dominant leader may struggle.
+Giving people leadership opportunities can allow different leadership styles to emerge.
+Collaborative, introverted leaders can be extremely effective in some situations where a directive leader may struggle.

-Don’t squash the leadership potential of others before it can be seen in action.
-Just by looking at somebody, you can’t tell if they can lead or not.
+Don’t squash the leadership potential of others before you can see it in action.
+Just by looking at somebody, you can’t tell if they will be a good leader.